Enalean/tuleap-documentation-en/languages/en/installation-guide/install-el7.rst

 .. attention::

-  Despite almost all plugins are listed when you run a yum list ``tuleap-plugin-\*`` only a limited subset is currently usable. **DO NOT INSTALL OR ACTIVATE OTHER PACKAGES** or you are almost likely to shoot yourself in the feets now or later when they are made available.
+  Despite almost all plugins are listed when you run a yum list ``tuleap-plugin-\*`` only a limited subset is currently usable. **DO NOT INSTALL OR ACTIVATE OTHER PACKAGES** or you are almost likely to shoot yourself in the foot now or later when they are made available.

   Plugins that should work: